 The scholarship will be renewed every academic year after the following requirements have been fulfilled:

 - Maintain a 3.7 grade point average or higher, unweighted, every semester.

-- Enrollment in the school’s highest-level courses throughout his time in High School.
+- Enrollment in the school’s highest-level courses throughout his/her time in High School.

 - In 9th grade, courses must include AP Human Geography and three honors level courses.

 - In 10th grade, courses must include at least one AP course and three honors courses.

 - In 11th grade, courses must include 4 AP level courses.